 Elder abuse can manifest as physical harm, emotional harm, or financial exploitation (known as “elder financial abuse”).
 Sadly, an elder is most often abused by someone he or she knows.
-It is crucial for loved ones to be familiar with who the elder has in his or her life.
+It is crucial for loved ones to be familiar with who the elder has in their life.

-Elder abuse can occur through different means: (1) without the elders consent; (2) by tricking or intimidating the individual; (3) by coercing, exerting undue influence; or (4) by exploiting the elder’s cognitive impairment.
+Elder abuse can occur through different means: (1) without the elders consent; (2) by tricking or intimidating; (3) by coercing, exerting undue influence; or (4) by exploiting the elder’s cognitive impairment.

 In Oregon, over 40% of substantiated elder abuse claims stem from financial exploitation.
 Each year more than 20,000 calls are placed to report elder abuse and that number is expected to increase.